MuhammedRefaat/AdvancedSearch/README.md

-    borderRadius (Default = 10.0) // radius for search results list border fontSize (Default = 14.0) // for TextField and Search Results singleItemHeight (Default = 45.0) // height for every single item in the search results list itemsShownAtStart (Default = 10) // if the user didn't start sraching yet but clicked the search TextField, how many items should be displayed to him hintText (Default = 'Enter a name') // hint text for search TextField autoCorrect (Default = false) // AutoCorrect functioanlity for TextField inputs enabled (Default = true) // is the search should be enabled now, or not bgColor (Default = Colors.white) // Background Color for Search Results widget borderColor (Default = const Color(0xFFFAFAFA)) // Border Color for Search Results widget searchMode (Default = SearchMode.CONTAINS) // what is the search criteria you want to Apply? should the results CONTAINS, STARTING_WITH, or EXACT_MATCH your search caseSensitive (Default = false) // want your search to be applied on the searchable list as case sensitive, or not minLettersForSearch (Default = 0) // what is the minimum letters that the user should type before starting to receive search results clearSearchEnabled (Default = true) // should the user be able to clear his search, or not showListOfResults (Default = true) // should a list of results be displayed to the user, or shall you just get what he searches for and you will do your things by your own
+    borderRadius (Default = 10.0) // radius for search results list border fontSize (Default = 14.0) // for TextField and Search Results singleItemHeight (Default = 45.0) // height for every single item in the search results list verticalPadding (Default = 10.0) // Vertical Padding for the TextField horizontalPadding (Default = 10.0) // Horizontal Padding for the TextField itemsShownAtStart (Default = 10) // if the user didn't start sraching yet but clicked the search TextField, how many items should be displayed to him hintText (Default = 'Enter a name') // hint text for search TextField hintTextColor (Default = Colors.grey) // hint text color autoCorrect (Default = false) // AutoCorrect functioanlity for TextField inputs enabled (Default = true) // is the search should be enabled now, or not bgColor (Default = Colors.white) // Background Color for Search Results widget inputTextFieldBgColor // Background Color for the TextField itself borderColor (Default = const Color(0xFFFAFAFA)) // Border Color for Search Results widget searchMode (Default = SearchMode.CONTAINS) // what is the search criteria you want to Apply? should the results CONTAINS, STARTING_WITH, or EXACT_MATCH your search caseSensitive (Default = false) // want your search to be applied on the searchable list as case sensitive, or not minLettersForSearch (Default = 0) // what is the minimum letters that the user should type before starting to receive search results clearSearchEnabled (Default = true) // should the user be able to clear his search, or not showListOfResults (Default = true) // should a list of results be displayed to the user, or shall you just get what he searches for and you will do your things by your own hideHintOnTextInputFocus (Default = false) // an option to hide the hin t text once the TextField get focused

 ## So basically you can build your widget like that